-- This version of the Pro Bono Pledge applies only to JD students graduating in 2017 and 2018.
-Information about the new Pro Bono Pledge, applicable to current LL.M. students and JD Classes of 2019 and beyond, is available here.
+- This version of the Pro Bono Pledge applies only to JD students graduating in 2018.
+Information about the new Pro Bono Pledge, applicable to LL.M. students and JD Classes of 2019 and 2020, is available here.

-- The requirements for the Pro Bono Pledge are different from those governing pro bono work for the purpose of Berkeley Law Public Interest/Public Sector Summer Fellowship eligibility (“Dean’s Grants”) and the New York State Bar Pro Bono Requirement.
+- Please note that the definition of “pro bono” used here is different from the definitions used for the Berkeley Law Public Interest/Public Sector Summer Fellowship eligibility (“Dean’s Grants”) and the New York State Bar Pro Bono Requirement.

 Record Your Hours

 JD Class of 2018 ONLY: If you previously used the Pro Bono Dashboard to record your pro bono hours, please continue to do so.
 If this is your first time recording your hours, please use the form below.

 Students may nominate themselves or others for the Eleanor Swift Award for Public Service.
 The award is awarded annually to an exceptional member of the Berkeley Law community (students, staff or faculty) who—like Professor Eleanor Swift—has performed outstanding work to strengthen Berkeley Law’s commitment to public service.
 Eligible candidates will have increased the law school’s commitment to public service through any or several of the following activities that enable Berkeley Law students to engage in public service legal work during law school or in their careers either as public interest and social justice lawyers or on a pro bono basis: exceptional leadership, administration and support, innovation, outreach, teaching, professional or public writing, mentoring, advocacy, advising, and/or participation in Berkeley Law’s public service programs and activities.
 Nomination Process: Anyone in the Berkeley Law community may nominate anyone else in the community.
 Nominations shall be made in the form of a memo of up to two pages on why the nominee should receive the award.
 Nominees will be asked for consent to be considered, and must submit a bio, CV or resume.
 Nominations will be accepted beginning February 1.